 According to the Startup Genome, 90 percent of internet startups fail.
 When analyzing the leading indicator of what causes business failure, their research team found: “70 percent of startups scaled prematurely along some dimension.”
-In essence, this study proves scaling a business in an unfocused, unsustainable way gives you about a 10 percent chance of success.
+In essence, this study proves scaling a small business in an unfocused, unsustainable way gives you about a 10 percent chance of success.

 Having innovative ideas is a great quality to have as an entrepreneur, but when it comes to scaling, focus is vital.
 Navigating through 10 different ideas and projects eats up profits and keeps the team from growing at a faster rate.
 At best, this leads to disorganization.
 At worst, this leads to the end of your organization.

 So, what does it mean to scale a business?
 And how do you decide what to focus on to grow your business?

 If it seems companies like Google, Netflix, Pinterest, and WhatsApp have some kind of secret formula that allows them to scale with ease, they do.
 The good news?
 Follow The Focus and Scale Method below to replicate the process large-scale companies like these use for sustainable, long-term growth.